replicatedhq/replicated-field-labs/instruqt/app-preflights/02-preflight-definition/assignment.md

 ![preflight-release-yaml](../assets/preflight-view-yaml-link.png)

-The UI code editor has the file list down the left hand side, there is a line separating the kots feature config and the application itself.
+The UI code editor has the file list down the left hand side, there is a line separating the KOTS feature config and the application itself.
 The file that contains the application preflights in this example is called **kots-preflight**, select this file and note the header type:

 ```yaml